spacetelescope/ins-jwst-community-software/tier2_standards/api_documentation.md

-# Project Must Have Backup Maintainer
+# Software Must Have API Documentation

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).